-As part of the fight to bring peace to the street of Indianapolis, the IMPD announced new anti-violence efforts in July.
+As part of the fight to bring peace to the streets of Indianapolis, the IMPD announced new anti-violence efforts in July.

 Carlos Gonzalez of Indianapolis says he’s “not really” feeling safe.
 “They just robbed us two days ago,” Gonzalez said.

 Another Indianapolis resident, Jamie Sliba, says, “It seems like they’re doing what they can.
 I feel safe.”

 In July, Monty Krupinski shared his concerns about the neighborhood near 30th and Georgetown Road on the west side.

 Since then, Krupinski says actions have improved.
 “I have seen them patrolling, yes,” Kruinski said.
 “And does that make you feel safer?
 Yes.
 It does make me feel safer.”

 The city appointed Rob Fry and James Wilson as peacemakers in July.
 The two peacemakers have been serving under the city’s Director of Community Violence Reduction, Shonna Majors.

 “Community engagement is my top priority,” Majors said.
 “I think they need to do something to help these kids and to give them something to do and keep them from this crime.”

 Majors also recognizes that homicides have not decreased from the last year.
 But adds that community partnerships are building.

 The director said two additional peacemakers will be added next year to work in high-crime neighborhoods.
 With that, police are adding 119 officers next year as well.
 The added officers will work in smaller geographical “beat” areas.